mikebelanger/karax_tables/README.md

 Turn a sequence of [Nim](https://nim-lang.org/) objects/tuples into an HTML table - with minimal hassle.
 Inspired by [Datatables](https://datatables.net/) and [JExcel](https://bossanova.uk/jexcel/v3/).
 Uses [Karax](https://github.com/pragmagic/karax).

-### Usage case
+### Why?

-You have a bunch of data as Nim objects/tuples.
-Maybe loaded using [csvtools](https://github.com/unicredit/csvtools) or even something from an ORM, such as [Ormin](https://github.com/Araq/ormin) or [Norm](https://github.com/moigagoo/norm).
+You're writing lots of enterprise-like CRUD web apps, or maybe some internal CSV processing tool.
+Either way, the time comes to display this tabular data.
+Your app already has a plethora of objects, which have been defined for some other reason.
+Maybe to load a row using [csvtools](https://github.com/unicredit/csvtools) or even something from an ORM, such as [Ormin](https://github.com/Araq/ormin) or [Norm](https://github.com/moigagoo/norm).
 ```nimrod
 type
     UserKind = enum